dlguswo333/old.dlguswo333.github.io/_posts/2021-08-12-cutsomize-windows-powershell.md

 ```

 If you do not want to install ``Nerd fonts``,
-you may use themes with ``minimal`` suffix,
+you may use themes with ``minimal`` suffix
-since minimal themes do not print out nerd glyphs.
+since minimal themes do not need nerd glyphs.
 <br>

-Also, if you have a problem with colors such as Grey colored tokens are
+Also, if you have a problem with readability due to colors such as
-hard to read on black background, you can set the color of
+Grey colored tokens are hard to read on black background, you can
-specific tokens with `Set-PSReadLineOption` command.<br>
+set the color of specific tokens with `Set-PSReadLineOption` command.<br>
-The below is the complete commands from my ``$PROFILE`` file.
+The below shows my ``$PROFILE`` configurations.
 <br>

 ```powershell